-A71.
+A75.
 Performing procedures on location at a facility (or having another practitioner perform such procedures on behalf of the practitioner) may be done as part of planning, when performing procedures to identify and assess risks of material misstatement, or when responding to assessed risks of material misstatement.
 Performing procedures at significant facilities is often particularly important for an engagement being undertaken for the first time when considering the completeness of Scope 1 sources and of sinks included in the GHG statement, and when establishing whether the entity’s data collection and processing systems, and its estimation techniques, are appropriate relative to the underlying physical processes and related uncertainties.

-A72.
-As noted in paragraph A70, performing procedures on location at a facility may be important in building on the understanding of the entity that the practitioner develops by performing procedures at head office.
+A76.
+As noted in paragraph A74, performing procedures on location at a facility may be important in building on the understanding of the entity that the practitioner develops by performing procedures at head office.
 For many reasonable assurance engagements, the practitioner will also judge it necessary to perform procedures on location at each significant facility to respond to assessed risks of material misstatement, particularly when the entity has significant facilities with Scope 1 emissions.
 For a limited assurance engagement where the entity has a number of significant facilities with Scope 1 emissions, a meaningful level of assurance may not be able to be obtained without the practitioner having performed procedures at a selection of significant facilities.
-Where the entity has significant facilities with Scope 1 emissions and the practitioner determines that effective and efficient procedures cannot be performed on location at the facility (or have another practitioner perform such procedures on behalf of the practitioner), alternative procedures may include one or more of the following:
+Where the entity has significant facilities with Scope 1 emissions and the practitioner determines that effective and efficient procedures cannot be performed on location at the facility by the practitioner (or another practitioner on their behalf), alternative procedures may include one or more of the following:

 Reviewing source documents, energy flow diagrams, and material flow diagrams.